unforqive/Mini-Golf/README.md

 > **IMPORTANT**: This project uses Git Large Files Support (FLS).
 Downloading a zip file using the green button Github will not work.
 You must clone the project with a version of git that has LFS.
 You can download Git LFS here: https://git-lfs.github.com/.

-The project size is about 1.2 GB (size of Library folder).
-Your cloned repository will be almost double that due to git state.
-If it is much smaller, you most likely did not have LFS when you cloned.

 ## Getting the right version of Unity: